tweedegolf/tweedegolf.github.io/_posts/2015-05-21-point-light-shadows-in-threejs.markdown

 nerd: 4
 ---

 For a research and development project we created a small garden environment in which you can place lights.
-The objective was to visualise how your garden would look like during the night, beautifully lit according to your personal light design.
+The objective was to visualise what your garden would look like during the night, beautifully lit according to your personal light design.
 Of course objects in your garden cast shadows and influence the look and feel of the lighting: we needed to include shadow casting in our demos.
 That seemed doable, but it turned out the WebGL framework we use for our WebGL development, Three.js, only supports shadow casting for spot lights.
 Unfortunately not all lights in our gardens are spot lights...
 We needed to find a way to cast shadows from point lights in Three.js.

 ![yga-verlichting](/img/blog/light-yga-verlichting.png){: style="margin-bottom: 5px;"}
 *Screen from the garden prototype.
 Spot light support only...*{: style="display: inline-block;margin-bottom: 20px;"}